-Current Operational IT Investments:
+• Current Operational IT Investments:

-The Department of Criminal Justice Services has an up-to-date computer hardware and software network available to all employees that serves as the backbone to support the agency's programs and services.
+The Department of Criminal Justice Services is in the process of fully transforming to the computer network managed by VITA/NG.
+We have gone through desktop refresh, the consolidation and relocation of our servers to the computer center in Chesterfield, and transformation to a new network.
+We are in the process of moving our email and other services to the VITA/NG network.
+There continue to be issues with this transformation and we continue to work through them.
 DCJS employs application programmers who develop and maintain many of the agency specific computer applications that support our programs.
-The Virginia Information Technology Agency (VITA) and its' partner Northrup Grumman have taken over responsibility for our computer network and the hardware that runs on it.
-The agency pays a seat management fee to VITA for this service.
+The agency continues to pays a seat management fee, that has risen significantly over the past couple of years, to VITA for these services.
 This provides the basic computing and Internet access needed by the agency to make programs, funding, and services available to the criminal justice community in Virginia.